 - Will I continue to receive updates about the Plan and my benefits?

 Yes, you will continue to receive your benefit statements, annual trustee reports and any special announcements to your home address and we can send emails to your personal email address.
-If you are a member of either the MP03 and AE Sections you will also have access to the Aviva membersite, which will allow you to check the value of your Pension Pot and switch investments.
+If you are a member of either the MP03 and AE Sections you will also have access to MyWorkplace, which will allow you to check the value of your Pension Pot and switch investments.

 - What happens if I do not return to work?

 If you do not return to work within the time limit agreed with Pearson, your date of leaving for pension purposes will be the agreed date.
 Alternatively, it will be the date you told Pearson you would not be returning, if that was earlier.

 - What happens to my ill-health and death in service benefits?

 If you must retire due to ill-health or die during a period of family leave or unpaid leave, your benefits will not be affected.
 You continue to be covered for any ill-health and death in service benefits based on your full rate of pensionable salary.
 See the death and ill health benefits section for more information.

 - What about my Additional Voluntary Contributions (AVCs)?

 You can continue paying AVCs during family leave.
 If your family leave is unpaid, your AVCs will stop.
 However, you may be able to make good the shortfall in contributions when you return to work.